Fabora resources

 Make machinery controls, setup checks, and workshop task wording easier to carry through into the next RAMS pack.

-Fabora RAMS helps steelwork businesses prepare editable RAMS with reusable company content and clearer job-specific drafting around workshop processes, equipment, and supporting controls.
-It supports the paperwork structure, but it does not replace competent machinery review.
+Fabora RAMS helps steelwork businesses prepare editable RAMS with reusable company libraries, job-specific editing, PDF export, and clearer issue control around workshop processes, equipment, guards, isolation, maintenance assumptions, and supporting controls.
+It supports clearer drafting and record structure, but it does not replace competent machinery review.
+Final review, suitability, and approval stay with your business.

 Machinery controlWorkshop checksPractical drafting support